ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 ```

 3. Local shareable connection pool
-If you create a record of type `sql:PoolOptions` and reuse that in the configuration of multiple clients, for each
+If you create a record of the `sql:PoolOptions` type and reuse that in the configuration of multiple clients, a shared
-set of clients that connect to the same database instance with the same set of properties, a shared connection pool
+connection pool will be created for each set of clients that connect to the same database instance with the same set
-will be created.
+of properties.

 ```ballerina
 h2:Client testDB1;